alexanderbird/generator-cms-less/README.md

     <script src="js/lib/cms-less/cms-less.js"></script>
     <script type="text/javascript">
       $(function() {
-        CmsLess.Init({
-          contentPath: 'custom/content/path'
+        CmsLess.Init();
       });
-      });
     </script>

 * make sure you use the correct `src`path to cms-less.js in place of `js/lib/cms-less/cms-less.js`
-* if you don't want to use `cms-less-destination`, set a different `destinationSelector` - see Configuration notes
+* if you don't want to use `cms-less-destination`, set a different `destinationSelector` in the Init() configuration - see Configuration notes

 ## 3. Dependancies (JQuery)
-CmsLess relies on JQuery.
-If you're not using jQuery 2.x on your project, add it
+CmsLess relies on JQuery 2.x.

     <script src="https://ajax.googleapis.com/ajax/libs/jquery/2.1.4/jquery.min.js"></script>